eric-s-s/dice-tables/README.md

 In [14]: table.stddev()
 Out[14]: 0.866
 ```
-the above methods are all from base class LongIntTable.
+the above methods are all from base class AdditiveEvents.
 The following are specific methods to
 DiceTable.
 The add_die and remove_die method use Die objects. the other 3 kinds of Die are shown here.
 ```